work-nchc/Usage-Statements-Generator-of-VMware-Horizon/README.md

 Tested in Python 3.6

 ---
 Configure beginning time, database ip, state file, query strings in io_log.py, and the SU per hour for each pool in suph.csv first.
+Raw log will be stored in vdi.dat.

 ---
 Routine Reporting: